-Beginning October 23, 2019, Facebook requires that you have administrative rights to any Facebook page you display in Juicer as a source, similar to what is required for Instagram sources.
-In other words, if you are displaying posts in Juicer from the @YourBusiness Facebook page, you must connect a personal Facebook account to Juicer that has admin access to @YourBusiness.
+This way users will be informed that they should grant Juicer FB App access to your FB Page by granting us the following permissions.
+Facebook now requires that you have manager rights to any Facebook page you display in Juicer, similar to what is required for Instagram sources.
+In other words, if you are displaying posts in Juicer from the @YourBusiness Facebook page, you must connect a personal Facebook account to Juicer that has manager access to @YourBusiness.

 If you own a Juicer Enterprise account